OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-tools-ie.md

     ![Screenshot of upper left corner of debugger tab with a folder drop down open and a list of files. ](../images/f12-file-dropdown.png)

 6. Select the file that you want to debug and it opens in the the **script** (left) pane of the **Debugger** tab.
-(If you are using a transpiler, bundler, or minifier, that changes the name of the file, it will have the final name that is actually loaded, not the original source file name.)
+(If you're using a transpiler, bundler, or minifier, that changes the name of the file, it will have the final name that is actually loaded, not the original source file name.)

 7. Scroll to a line where you want to set a breakpoint and click in the margin to the left of the line number.
-You will see a red dot to the left of the line and a corresponding line appears in the **Breakpoints** tab of the bottom right pane.
-The following is an example:
+You'll see a red dot to the left of the line and a corresponding line appears in the **Breakpoints** tab of the bottom right pane.
+The following screenshot is an example.

     ![Debugger with breakpoint in home.js file.](../images/debugger-home-js-02.png)

 8. Execute functions in the add-in as needed to trigger the breakpoint.
 When the breakpoint is hit, a right-pointing arrow appears on the red dot of the breakpoint.
-The following is an example:
+The following screenshot is an example.

    ![Debugger with results from the triggered breakpoint.](../images/debugger-home-js-01.png)